EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 During the PD&E phase, the preliminary engineering and documentation required for funding is completed.
 This includes the review and analysis of potential impacts from the proposed project on the social, economic, natural, physical, and cultural resources in the surrounding environment.
 Public involvement is an extremely important part of a PD&E Study, to inform citizens about the project and provide interested persons an opportunity to be involved in the development of the project.

-The purpose of this project is to address the deficient operational capacity and relieve existing/future congestion along the I-95/SR 9 corridor.
-Other goals of the project are to
+• The purpose of this project is to address the deficient operational capacity and relieve existing/future congestion along the I-95/SR 9 corridor.
+Other goals of the project are to:

-• Preserve the operational integrity and regional functionality of I-95 /SR 9 (and, therefore, the regional transportation network) by complementing similar corridor improvements throughout Miami-Dade, Broward, and Palm Beach Counties
+• Preserve the operational integrity and regional functionality of I-95/SR 9 (and, therefore, the regional transportation network) by complementing similar corridor improvements throughout Miami-Dade, Broward, and Palm Beach counties.

 • Enhance emergency evacuation and response times.
 Overall, the project will offer enhanced mobility options for motorists and transit users as it will provide additional capacity along the I-95/SR 9 corridor throughout northern Miami-Dade County.

-Proposed improvements for the corridor include minimum 11-foot wide travel lanes, 10-foot wide express lane inside shoulders, and 4-foot wide buffers with express lane markers between the express lanes and general purpose lanes; 12-foot lanes are generally provided in segments that include more extensive reconstruction/widening, and 11-foot lanes will be utilized in areas where modifications are less extensive or needed to match the existing, programmed or planned improvements.
+• Proposed improvements for the corridor include minimum 11-foot wide travel lanes, 10-foot wide express lane inside shoulders, and 2-foot wide buffers with express lane markers between the express lanes and general purpose lanes; 12-foot lanes are generally provided in segments that include more extensive reconstruction/widening, and 11-foot lanes will be utilized in areas where modifications are less extensive or needed to match the existing, programmed or planned improvements.

 SCHEDULE: